 Having the correct spacing between truncated domes allows for accessibly for wheelchairs and strollers, without losing the effectiveness of detectable warning products.

-Per the ADA, truncated domes are required to have a minimum center-to-center spacing of 41 mm (1.6 in).
-The center-to-center spacing shall not exceed 61 mm (1.6 in).
+As per the ADA, truncated domes are required to have a minimum center-to-center spacing of 41mm (1.6 in).
+The centre-to-center spacing shall not exceed 61mm (2.4 in.).
 The base-to-base spacing between truncated domes shall be 17 mm, or less than, (0.65 in) when measured between the most adjacent domes.

 ADA detectable warnings are required to provide a stark visual contrast between the tactile panel itself and the surrounding area.
 Either light-on-dark or dark-on-light provide the greatest visual contrast.